fsolardev/LiteHouse/README.md

 The system is built to run smoothly on Raspberry Pi devices, making it ideal for low-power, always-on smart home hubs.
 It has been tested on:

-- Raspberry Pi 3 Model B
-- Raspberry Pi 4 Model B (2 GB and 4 GB variants)
+- Raspberry Pi 4 Model B (8GB of RAM)
-- Other devices running Debian-based Linux (e.g., Raspberry Pi OS, Ubuntu)

 The system is split into a frontend and backend that communicate over REST API and MQTT.
 Users can: